mrmiguez/pymods/README.rst

 ~~~~~

 Methods in the FSUDL class are helper functions specific to Florida
-State University’s `DigiNole`_ and might not apply to records from other
+State University's `DigiNole`_ and might not apply to records from other
 sources.

 Examples